gabeeramo1515/About-Me/README.md

 - Long walks on the beach
 - Playing videogames on my computer
 - Drawing
-- Computer Thingies
+- Computer Things
 - [I've been watching 'Pawn Stars' clips for the past week](https://www.youtube.com/channel/UCmyjVwYZbp5YPYTUyeopO2g)

 # Skills

 - I can type without looking at the keyboard or using the ridges.
 - English
-- Also computer thingies
+- Also computer things

 # Favorite Websites/Programs